Within this guide, you will find the recommended first steps for getting your Adobe Sign account configured and ready to send transactions.

 Reporting can be configured at the bottom of the page to send you a summary of the events you have checked, and that report can be sent once a week, every work day, or every day of the week, as you like.

 Shared Events/Alerts are the settings for any other user ID that has shared their account to you.
-To configure Shared Events/Alerts, navigate to Account > Personal Preferences > Shared Events/Alerts.
+To configure Shared Events/Alerts, navigate to Personal Preferences > Shared Events/Alerts.

 Define your personalized footer — Enterprise Premium

-If the option is available to you, set it in Account > Personal Preferences > My e-mail Footer.
+If the option is enabled by your Account Admin, you can set it in Personal Preferences > My Email Footer.

 If you do not see the option, your account administrator can enable it at the account level.

-This footer is placed near the bottom of your transaction e-mails, but above any footer images.
+This footer is placed near the bottom of your transaction e-mails, but above any account level footers.